Founder & Executive Director – Katie Ritchey

 Katie enjoys hiking, reading, knitting, football, movies, plays, music, and gardening.
 Her children, granddaughters, and friends are her source of joy and keep her laughing and focused.
 After so many years in Palo Alto, she now resides in Danville to be closer to her family.

-Board Member & Former DP Executive Director – Katie Cooney
+Board Member & Former Executive Director – Katie Cooney

 Ms. Cooney has over 20 years as a proven leader in marketing, fundraising and project management.
 Her experience includes communication strategy, client relations, and special events management.